john1226966735/CoKT/README.md

 Paper download link: https://link.springer.com/chapter/10.1007/978-3-030-82147-0_27

-If you find this code useful in your research then please cite
+If you find this code useful in your research then please consider citing the following paper:
 ```bash
 @inproceedings{sun2021collaborative,
   title={Collaborative Embedding for Knowledge Tracing},